Durarara!! Isn't an Escape

 Though the message of “keep an open mind and consider those you can affect with your actions”, a crude jab at what Durarara!! is trying to portray, is nothing new, the series pushes the limits of what it really means to be a multi-faceted human being.
 If the ability to accept that there is a possibility for a reality where a dullahan exists is part of the condition of staying “alive” as human beings, the human race has a long way to go.
 Yet, Durarara!! is adamant that this degree of open-mindedness can even stop wars.

-6 replies on “Durarara!!
+6 responses to “Durarara!!
 Isn't an Escape”

 What a thoughtful write up Kiara!